-Uber, Grab Taxi/Grab Car and other Transportation Network Companies (TNCs), just like any other businesses are subject to tax.
+Uber, Grab Taxi/Grab Car, Lyft and other Transportation Network Companies (TNCs), just like any other businesses are subject to tax.
 In fact, when it comes to tax obligations, unless specifically exempted by the National Internal Revenue Code or a special law, all businesses, whether online or offline, are subject to tax.
 But which tax?
 Everything applicable.

 For an ordinary citizen, when considering an opportunity to earn, tax is often not considered.
-That is why when Uber, Grab Car and other TNCs made noise, many individuals and businesses purchased cars and tried their luck with this venture, without taking a look at the tax side of it.
+That is why when Uber, Grab Ca, Lyft and other TNCs made noise, many individuals and businesses purchased cars and tried their luck with this venture, without taking a look at the tax side of it.
 You can check Arizona Sedan and Limousine servicing Phoenix Arizona if they need the best car rental service!
 They’re looking at a sure profit.
 But in a country where the running of a government is highly dependent on collections of internal revenue taxes to sustain its operation, “what’s new” in the market always have a corresponding “what’s existing” in taxation.
 Thus, the Bureau of Internal Revenue (BIR) reiterates the existing NIRC provisions for this new business model, although there are also other issues with this like when offering a service like this, people can have accidents with pedestrian and don’t know what are the measures to take in these cases, having the help of a Queens Lyft Attorney could be helpful for this work model.

 BIR Compliance Requirements

 The BIR issued RMC No. 70-2015 Reiterating the Tax Treatment of Certain Persons Engaged in the Business of Land Transportation to clarify taxation related to those operating under the TNC model.
 This issuance just clarifies the existing provisions of the NIRC that, similar with all other businesses, TNCs and their Partners are subject to different kinds of taxes including: